naman-bhayana/ArtBlock/README.md

 └── docs/                 # Documentation
 ```

-## 🏗️ MERN Stack Implementation
+## 🏗️ MERN Stack Roadmap

-This project is designed to be expanded into a full MERN stack application.
-See [MERN_IMPLEMENTATION.md](MERN_IMPLEMENTATION.md) for detailed information on the planned architecture.
+This project is structured to evolve into a full-fledged MERN stack application.
+See [MERN_IMPLEMENTATION.md](MERN_IMPLEMENTATION.md) for a detailed plan on backend development and React integration.

 ## 🚀 Getting Started